Getting publicity for cannabis-related stories and corporations is difficult.

 If you had been a pacesetter, we’d understand.

-Journalists make a living off knowing what’s what in the area they cowl.
+Journalists make a living off knowing what’s in the area they cover.
 This means that most adjectives are not needed when pitching.

-Leader, top class, premier, concept chief, purest, highest high-quality, first-of-its-kind, groundbreaking, disruptive, trailblazer… These are attributes a person else needs to be assigning your employer or patron.
-It’s not absolutely as much as you to decide this.
+Leader, top class, premier, concept chief, purest, highest high-quality, first-of-its-kind, groundbreaking, disruptive, trailblazer… A person else needs to assign these attributes to your employer or patron.
+It’s not as much as you to decide this.

-“Actually, making claims approximately a product that is unfaithful or now not supported by way of strong facts,” is commonly terrible, says Alex Halperin, hashish columnist for The Guardian and founding father of WeedWeek.
-So, until you have got quantity to returned your claims, hold them to yourself, or use them to inspire your team – however, not to pitch newshounds.
+“Making claims approximately a product that is unfaithful or now not supported by strong facts” is commonly terrible, says Alex Halperin, hashish columnist for The Guardian and founding father of WeedWeek.
+So, until you have enough time to return your claims, hold them to yourself or use them to inspire your team, not pitch newshounds.

-Now, making plans on being a pacesetter is a whole one-of-a-kind tale, adds Debra Borchardt, CEO of Green Market Report, posted on Forbes, L.A.
+Now, making plans to be a pacesetter is a whole one-of-a-kind tale, adds Debra Borchardt, CEO of Green Market Report, who has posted on Forbes, L.A.
 Times, CNBC, Yahoo Finance, The Street, and others.

-Plans paint a story that is not of hobby to readers: Everyone plans for success, everybody desires to “enhance $10 million to build out a trendy facility in California.”
+Plans paint a story that is not a hobby to readers: Everyone plans for success, and the body desires to “enhance $10 million to build out a trendy facility in California.”

 That’s no longer information.
 Completing the boost or the construct out is.